ktat/go-coloring/README.md

 ```
 # Config file

-You can predefine color regexp in config file($HOME/.kolorit.toml) like the following
+You can predefine color regexp, B, s, m and i options in config file($HOME/.kolorit.toml) like the following
 ```
 [calc]
 y = '[=?.<>\-+*/]+'